Death Flip

 Let’s be honest – the Death Flip has a pretty scary-looking ingredient list, and we put off testing it for a long time until we were forced to do it on a dare.
 We needn’t have waited – the Death Flip turned out to be an incredibly delicious drink!
 It’s spicy and rich and just-barely-sweet, almost like a grown-up bitter eggnog.

-The recipe, by Chris Hysted at Melbourne’s Black Pearl, calls for Jägermeister as its Kräuterlikör.
+The recipe, by Chris Hysted-Adams at Melbourne’s Black Pearl, calls for Jägermeister as its Kräuterlikör.
 You could use a different brand, but make sure it’s on the sweeter side, since it provides most of the balance to the herbal flavors in the drink.
 The rest comes from a dash of syrup and from yellow Chartreuse, the sweetest of the yellow herbal liqueurs.

 Nutmeg is occasionally treated as an optional garnish, but it’s necessary for this recipe; that initial nose of sweet spice is the silk ribbon that ties all the drink’s wide-ranging flavors together.